modalitysystems/modalitysoftware-docs/vsts-agent/README.md

 .\start-envs.ps1

 Enter AZP_URL, AZP_TOKEN and AZP_POOL.
-If you want to try a different agent version enter "YES" to AZP_PACKAGE_OVERRIDE followed my URL to package.
-If using this feature, be sure to set "Allow agents in this pool to automatically update" to false in Azure DevOps.
+If you want to try a different agent version enter "YES" to AZP_PACKAGE_OVERRIDE followed by a URL.
+If using this feature, be sure to set "Allow agents in this pool to automatically update" to "OFF" within Azure DevOps.

 Then run: